 FAQs

-To drive from Marree to Marla is a 620 km journey that takes 9 hours.
 But this drive is more about the journey than the destination, so we recommend spending at least 3 days on the Oodnadatta Track to space out the drive and see the sights.

 driving along oodnadatta track

-Is the Oodnadatta Track OK for caravans?
+Is The Oodnadatta Track OK For Caravans?

-With the right preparation, the Oodnadatta Track can be doable in 2WD campers and caravans.
-But the road is unsealed, heavily corrugated and is best suited for off-road campers and trailers.
-Some travelers told us it’s the worst road they’ve been on, others completed it without any issues.
-We certainly wouldn’t recommend it for shiny new rigs, as we’ve seen plenty of travelers lose bits of their caravans on these corrugated roads!
+Some travellers told us it’s the worst road they’ve been on; others completed it without any issues.
+We certainly wouldn’t recommend it for shiny new rigs, as we’ve seen plenty of travellers lose bits of their caravans on these corrugated roads!

-How rough is the Oodnadatta Track?
+How Rough Is The Oodnadatta Track?

-The track is certainly rough, dusty, and sandy but it’s actually one of the easier outback tracks in Australia.
+The track is certainly rough, dusty, and sandy, but it’s actually one of the easier outback tracks in Australia.
 The road conditions and level of corrugations are largely dependent on recent rains, so be sure to check conditions and plan accordingly.

 oodnadatta track